Eddevinc/files/Lab-WVD-Essentials/02-CREATE-HOSTPOOL.md

   ![ws name.](media/71.png)

-15. You will see that the **Hostpool WVD-HP-01** is created with 2 session hosts in it, and a default application group (of type Desktop).
+15. You will see that the host pool **WVD-HP-01** is created with 2 session hosts in it, and a default application group (of type Desktop).

   ![ws name.](media/85.png)